beastaugh/stylish/README.md

 Licence
 -------

-Copyright (c) 2008-2009, Benedict Eastaugh
+Copyright (c) 2008-2009, Benedict Eastaugh.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: